Captain Wilfred Edmund Laurence Radclyffe DUGMORE – (Commanding ‘C’ Company)

 Decorations: 1914 Star & Clasp, British War & Victory Medals; MiD; Chevalier Legion d’Honneur

-Personal: Wilfred’s older brother, Cyril, was born in the 3rd quarter 1869 at Parsonstown, Ireland.
+Personal: Wilfred’s younger brother, Cyril, was born in the 3rd quarter 1869 at Parsonstown, Ireland.
 He grew up with his mother and younger siblings in St Peter Port, Guernsey, Channel Islands.

 Cyril represented Britain in the 1908 Olympics, in London, finishing 3rd in the 120 yds.
 ‘Hurdle Race’, in a time of 19.2 secs.; 2nd in the High Jump with a height of 5 ft.
 7.ins.
 (1.70 m.), and 2nd in the Long Jump, jumping 21 ft.
 8 ins.
 (6.60 m.)